Chaminade College School: Hockey Program

 Chaminade College School has a well known hockey program that has help produce and shape many NHL, OHL, NCAA, CIS and OJHL level players over the years.
-Notable NHL Alumni includes the likes of Jason Wooley, Mark Giordano, Gino and Paul Cavallini, Michael Vernace and Akim Aliu.
+Notable NHL Alumni includes the likes of Jason Woolley, Mark Giordano, Gino and Paul Cavallini, Michael Vernace and Akim Aliu.
 The hockey program consists of a contact varsity / senior team (grades 9 to 12) and a non-contact varsity team (grades 9 to 12).
 The program is run by Luigi Vigilanti and Marcus Mason.